 In 2022, SEAOHUN comprised over 95 universities in 8 Southeast Asian countries – Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Thailand, and Vietnam, and 6 universities in Taiwan as an associate member country.

 SEAOHUN is a regional non-profit organization registered as a Foundation in Thailand.
 SEAOHUN is governed by its Executive Board comprising members from member countries and key partners.
 SEAOHUN Secretariat, based in Chiang Mai, Thailand, is a coordinating body of all the country university networks.
 The Secretariat manages subawards with the country networks, facilitates SEAOHUN Executive Board meetings and regional activities, strengthens One Health university networks in Southeast Asia through capacity building activities, and partners with national, international, non-governmental organizations, and the private sector to build the next generation of One Health leaders.
 In addition, the Secretariat represents interests of its country networks at regional and global meetings/conferences/forums.

 OUR COUNTRY NETWORK PARTNERS

 Working Together Towards One Health

-This website is made possible by the support of the American People through the United States of Agency for International Development (USAID).
+This website is made possible by the generous support of the American People through the United States Agency for International Development (USAID).
 The contents of this website are the sole responsibility of Southeast Asia One Health University Network and do not necessarily reflect the views of USAID or the United States Government.